-This post is Part 1 in a series entitled Outlining v.s.
+This post is kicking off on-going, but non-sequential series unofficially titled Outlining v.s.
 Discovery Writing, in which we look at a variety of methods to outline a novel, whether you are a pantser or a plotter.

 Writing is like driving a car at night.
 You can only see as far as the headlights, but you make the whole trip that way.

-Using the logic above, what would that look like when you begin to plan or write your story?
+Using the logic above, what would that look like when you begin to outline a novel?
 What would you need to know about your story at the very least to begin?
 (I am interested in hearing from you on this.)

 Minimal Story Criteria